lip6/TSAR-DHCCP/ModelesGAL/README.md

 # GAL Models

-This folder contains the Divine models built during the internship of Di Zhao, see [her report](https://github.com/lip6/TSAR-DHCCP/raw/master/Reports/rapport_dizhao_2015.pdf).
+This folder contains the GAL models built during the internship of Di Zhao, see [her report](https://github.com/lip6/TSAR-DHCCP/raw/master/Reports/rapport_dizhao_2015.pdf).

 The models were analyzed with [ITS-tools](http://ddd.lip6.fr).